Tag Archives: holiday

 Killarney National Park with a scenic tour from Killarney Jaunting Cars.

-Horse tour in Killarney National Park.
+A jaunting cart ride in Killarney National Park.
 Photo: Shutterstock

 “My friend and I took our four teenage sons on a March spring break trip to Ireland arranged by Jonathan.
 It was a mix of sightseeing, adventure, and downtime that was perfect for all of us.
-I can’t speak highly enough about our time with our private drive-guide, Frank.
+I can’t speak highly enough about our time with our private driver-guide, Frank.
 Frank got to know the boys and their interests and went out of his way to add to the itinerary with activities such as Gaelic Games and time with a local club soccer team.
 Our boys loved getting to spend time with other teens from Ireland.

 START A TRIP TO IRELAND